wwwwwwzx/PyNXBot/README.md

 Raid Finder:
 1) Install the latest release of [Python](https://www.python.org/downloads/)
-2) Connect your Switch to Interet
+2) Connect your Switch to Internet
 3) Start sys-botbase and ldn_mitm
 4) Go to System Settings, check your Switch IP and write it inside config.json file
 5) Start the game and set game text speed to normal